-I've worked with many organisations who don't communicate all that well with their people, keeping them in the dark.
-If people don't know what's going in the the organisation they find it hard to grow or perform.
+I've worked with many organisations that don't communicate all that well with their people, keeping them in the dark.
+If people don't know what's going in the organisation, they find it hard to grow or perform.

-So, why do they get it so badly wrong and what can organisations do to improve?
+So, why do they get it so badly wrong, and what can organisations do to improve it?

 Some organisations haven't sat down and thought about why, what, when, who and how they will communicate.
-If this is the case, communication comes very last minute and people are expected to react.
-A lot of head scratching goes on when things are not changing as quickly as they thought it would and worse still productivity drops.
+If this is the case, communication comes very last minute, and people are expected to react.
+A lot of head-scratching goes on when things are not changing as quickly as they thought they would and worse still productivity drops.

 The organisation should have a clear strategy of communication that includes: